kurtbuilds/checkexec/README.md

     checkexec build/my-bin src/my-program.c -- cc -o build/my-bin src/my-program.c

-By default, `checkexec` executes the command directly, so shell constructs like '&&' and '||' are not supported.
+`checkexec` executes the command directly, so shell constructs like '&&' and '||' are not supported.
 You can use `/bin/bash -c` as the command, but escaping is tricky.
 You're likely better off using two invocations of `checkexec`.